Guide

 Is the free Velprove plan really enough for a small site?

 For a solo blog or marketing site, yes.
-The Free plan includes 10 HTTP monitors at a 5-minute interval, 1 browser login monitor at a 15-minute interval, multi-step API monitors up to 3 steps, email alerts, SSL certificate monitoring, and 1 status page with a Velprove badge, all from any of 5 global regions.
+The Free plan includes 10 monitors total at a 5-minute interval, one of which can be a browser login monitor at a 15-minute interval, plus multi-step API monitors up to 3 steps, email alerts, SSL certificate monitoring, and 1 status page with a Velprove badge, all from any of 5 global regions.
 No credit card required.
 A one-or-two-page personal site needs only a couple of those 10 monitors, so the free plan covers it comfortably.
 You outgrow Free when you need alerts beyond email, HTTP checks faster than 5 minutes, or a second browser login monitor.

 When should I move from Free to Starter?

-Move to Starter at $19 per month when any one of these becomes true: you need Slack, Discord, Teams, or webhook alerts instead of email only; you need HTTP checks faster than the 5-minute Free floor (Starter allows 1-minute); you need more than 1 browser login monitor (Starter allows 3 at a 10-minute floor); or you want the Velprove badge removed from your status page.
-Note that both Free and Starter include exactly 1 status page.
-The Free to Starter difference on the status page is branding removal, not more pages.
+Move to Starter at $19 per month when any one of these becomes true: you need Slack, Discord, Teams, or webhook alerts instead of email only; you need HTTP checks faster than the 5-minute Free floor (Starter allows 1-minute); you need more than 1 browser login monitor (Starter allows 3 at a 10-minute floor); you want the Velprove badge removed from your status page; or you need more than 1 status page.
+Free includes 1 status page with a Velprove badge.
+Starter raises that to 3 status pages and removes the Velprove branding, so the Free to Starter difference is both more pages and the badge coming off.

 When is Pro worth $49 over Starter $19?

-Pro at $49 per month is worth it when you need 30-second HTTP intervals (Starter floors at 1 minute), PagerDuty on-call routing (Starter tops out at Slack, Discord, Teams, and webhooks), a custom-domain status page or up to 3 status pages (Starter has 1 and no custom domain), multi-step API chains longer than 5 steps (Pro allows 10), or more than 3 browser login monitors (Pro allows 10 at a 5-minute floor).
+Pro at $49 per month is worth it when you need 30-second HTTP intervals (Starter floors at 1 minute), PagerDuty on-call routing (Starter tops out at Slack, Discord, Teams, and webhooks), a custom-domain status page or more than 3 status pages (Starter allows 3 with no custom domain, Pro allows 10 on custom domains), multi-step API chains longer than 5 steps (Pro allows 10), or more than 3 browser login monitors (Pro allows 10 at a 5-minute floor).
 For an early SaaS whose login page, OAuth flow, and API are the load-bearing surface, those Pro caps are usually the reason to upgrade.

-Can Velprove handle a freelancer with several client sites?
+Can Velprove handle a freelancer or agency with several client sites?

 If your site is one of the first four shapes, the fastest way to confirm the plan is to build it.
 Start a free Velprove account.
-The Free plan includes 10 HTTP monitors across 5 global regions, a browser login monitor for your account or checkout flow, multi-step API monitors up to 3 steps, and a status page.
+The Free plan includes 10 monitors total across 5 global regions, one of which can be a browser login monitor for your account or checkout flow, plus multi-step API monitors up to 3 steps and a status page.
 No credit card required.
 If a cap forces you up later, you will know exactly which one and why.

 Start monitoring for free